Skip Navigation

 The Puerto Rican flag's history run deep with pro-independence sentiments from Spanish dominion, and later United States rule - a symbol of pride, defiance, and protest.

-In order to understand the flag's past, we need to go back to the 19th century when the first major revolt in 1868, known as El Grito de Lares (Cry of Lares) ocurred.
-Frustrated by the lack of political and economic freedom, and enraged by the continuing repression on the island, Puerto Rico's pro-independence movement staged an armed rebellion in 1868.
+To understand the flag's past, we need to go back to the 19th century when the first major Puerto Rican revolt in 1868, known as El Grito de Lares (Cry of Lares).
+The rebellion took place in 1868, when Puerto Rico's pro-independence movement, frustrated by the lack of political and economic freedom and angered by ongoing repression on the island, staged an armed uprising against Spanish rule.

 The rebellion broke out on September 23, 1868.
 It was planned by a group led by Dr. Ramon Emeterio Betances and Segundo Ruiz Belvis, from their exile in the Dominican Republic.
 Betances authored several proclamas, or statements, attacking the exploitation of the Puerto Ricans by the Spanish colonial system and called for immediate insurrection.
-The revolts started in Lares, and spread out to San Sebastian, but soon after the insurgents encountered a strong resistance from the Puerto Rican militia and retreated back to Lares.
-Upon an order from the governor, Julian Pavia, the militia soon rounded them up, and the insurrection was over.
-Many of the local leaders and participants were arrested, and some were executed.
-Those who survived their prison terms were later released and some went into exile, especially in New York City.
+The revolts bagun in Lares, and spread out to San Sebastian, but the insurgents soon encountered strong resistance from the Puerto Rican militia and retreated back to Lares.
+Under orders from Governor Julián Pavía, the militia rounded up many of the participants, and the insurrection came to an end.
+Many local leaders and participants were arrested, and some were executed.
+Those who survived their prison terms were later released, while others went into exile, especially in New York City.

 Twenty-four years later, in 1892 the Puerto Rican Revolutionary Committee was founded in New York, a political group affiliated to the Cuban Revolutionary Party, which advocated independence for Puerto Rico and Cuba from Spanish rule.